Visit Hanoi, the bustling capital of Vietnam

 D67 Revolutionary House

-House D67, located in Vietnam’s capital city, Hanoi, served as a vital meeting chamber for the Communist Party’s Executive Committee, the Politburo, the Central Military Commission, and high-ranking officials during the American War.
+Located in Vietnam’s capital city, Hanoi, served as a vital meeting chamber for the Communist Party’s Executive Committee, the Politburo, the Central Military Commission, and high-ranking officials during the American War.
 This house holds profound historical significance for the Vietnamese people.

 In 1967, leaders constructed a special building behind the “Dragon House,” which housed the Politburo, the Ministry of National Defense, and the Central Military Commission.
 Designed to ensure safety during meetings amidst intense U.S. bombing in the North, House D67 was built between April and July 1967.
 This one-story structure features a solid concrete foundation, thick walls, and a reinforced roof.
 Its outer walls are 0.6 meters thick, interior walls 0.28 meters thick, and the roof has three layers, including a sand cushion 0.7–1.15 meters thick, ensuring durability and protection.